Code-Institute-Submissions/MDA-TimeBank-App/README.md

 Each stage required refactoring post-testing.

-A Prototype of the MDA: TimeBank App was first developed and tested on Command Line Interface to determine the functions required to run the game (/testing/timeBankTeaser_proto.py) PSUEDOCODE
+A <strong>Prototype</strong> of the TimeBank App was first developed and tested in a python interpreter to determine the functions required to run the game (/testing/timeBankTeaser_proto.py) PSUEDOCODE

 Tests were developed on the following functionalities: